yoavaa/wix-code/README.md

 2. A strip on the Products page with the ID: `relatedItems`.
 This is the container for the related products.
 3. A title in the strip indcating it is a Related Products section.
 4. A horizontal repeater in the strip with the ID `relatedItemsRepeater`.
 This displays the related products.
 5. The repeater designed to display related products.
-The repeater item has the following elements with their corresponding IDs.
+The repeater item has the following elements with their corresponding IDs:

    |Element|ID|
    |-------|--|